doncandela/mgah/mgah.md

             [0.7794, 0.5492, 0.6764]])
     ```

-  - **Using the GPU in PyTorch.** The fundamental objects in PyTorch are **tensors**, which are NumPy arrays with lots of additional features added: the ability to store gradients, participate in backpropagation, etc.  A tensor can exist on either the CPU or the GPU, and you cannot do operations between tensors in two different places (e.g. multiply a tensor on the CPU by a tensor on the GPU).
+  - **Using the GPU in PyTorch.** The fundamental objects in PyTorch are **tensors**, which are NumPy arrays with additional features: the ability to store gradients, participate in backpropagation, etc.  A tensor can exist on either the CPU or the GPU, and you cannot do operations between tensors in two different places (e.g. multiply a tensor on the CPU by a tensor on the GPU).
 PyTorch makes it easy to move tensors to the GPU if it exists, otherwise leave them on the CPU as this example (run in a JN) shows.

     First we set a string `DEVICE` to be `'cuda'` if an NVIDIA GPU is available, otherwise `'cpu`'